Stability of backward stochastic differential equations: the general case: Auxiliary results

 In this subsection, we would like to discuss the nature of the conditions we have imposed in order to set the framework for \cref{BSDERobMainTheorem}.

-Let us start with the first Condition \ref{BMartingaleStability}, which actually consists of the five conditions required for \citeauthor{papapantoleon2019stability} \cite[Corollary 3.10]{papapantoleon2019stability}.
+Let us start with Conditions \ref{MFilqlc}--\ref{Mfinalrv}, which are required for \citeauthor{papapantoleon2019stability} \cite[Corollary 3.10]{papapantoleon2019stability}.
 We have repeatedly stated (and it should be clear from the outline of the proof presented in Subsection \ref{subsec:BodyProof}) that the stability of martingale representations plays a crucial role here.
-However, one may wonder about the necessity of the convergence imposed in {(M2${}^\prime$)}
+However, one may wonder about the necessity of the convergence imposed in \ref{MSIprime}

 which is stronger compared to \cite[Condition {(M2)}]{papapantoleon2019stability}; the latter, assuming that $m=n$, reads as

 The answer has two parts.
 Initially, we would like to allow the driving martingales $X^{k,\circ}$ and $X^{k,\natural}$ to have different dimensions, for $k\in\overline{\mathbb{N}}$.
 Afterwards, in sub-subsection \ref{subsubsec:limsup1}, we need to use the convergence